material-components/material-components-ios/components/FlexibleHeader/README.md

 This example shows how to add a custom background image view to a flexible header.

-You can create and add a UIImageView subview to the flexible header view's content view:
+You can create and add a UIImageView subview to the flexible header view:

 <!--<div class="material-code-render" markdown="1">-->
 #### Swift